-(2) A candidate for the diploma shall be required to undertake such formal subjects and pass such assessment as prescribed.

-(3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

-(4) No candidate shall be awarded the diploma as a part-time candidate until the lapse of four academic sessions from the date of enrolment.
+- (2) A candidate for the diploma shall be required to undertake such formal subjects and pass such assessment as prescribed. - (3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate. - (4) No candidate shall be awarded the diploma as a part-time candidate until the lapse of four academic sessions from the date of enrolment.
 The maximum period of part-time candidature shall be eight academic sessions.
 In special cases an extension of time may be granted by the Committee.

-4. (1) Assessment is based on the satisfactory completion of written examinations at the end of each subject and the satisfactory completion of the Practicum based on oral and practical demonstration of clinical skills.

-(2) The Graduate Diploma of Sports Medicine will be awarded after satisfactory completion of a program of advanced study which has achieved 24 credit points with satisfactory completion of clinical examination.
+- 4. (1) Assessment is based on the satisfactory completion of written examinations at the end of each subject and the satisfactory completion of the Practicum based on oral and practical demonstration of clinical skills. - (2) The Graduate Diploma in Sports Medicine will be awarded after satisfactory completion of a program of advanced study which has achieved 24 credit points with satisfactory completion of clinical examination. - 5.
+Articulation: a candidate holding the Graduate Certificate in Sports Medicine from the University of New South Wales who, after a lapse at least three years, wishes to enrol for the degree of Graduate Diploma or Master of Sports Medicine may, at the discretion of the Course Supervisor in regard to further assessment related to recent developments in the field, be awarded the degree after the successful completion of the additional subjects required for the course.

-5. A candidate shall pay fees as may be determined from time to time by the Council of the University.
+A candidate shall pay fees as may be determined from time to time by the Council of the University.